-The State is including the necessary attestations in Attachment B with the exception of the foreign seller.
-The State will submit the required information for the foreign seller once an entity has been selected.
+The State is including the necessary attestations in Attachment B except for the foreign seller, which is included in Attachment E.

 Disciplinary Actions and Inspectional History

 The FDA final rule requires the SIP proposal to include:

 - A list of all disciplinary actions, to include the date of and parties to any action imposed against the responsible individual(s), Foreign Seller, or Importer by State, Federal, or Canadian regulatory bodies, including any such actions against the principals, owners, directors, officers, quality unit, or any facility manager or designated representative of such manager for the previous 7 years prior to submission of the SIP Proposal. - The Health Canada inspectional history for the Foreign Seller for the previous 5 years or, if the Foreign Seller has been licensed for less than 5 years, for the duration of its period of licensure; and the State and Federal inspectional history for the Importer for the previous 5 years or, if the Importer has been licensed for less than 5 years, for the duration of its period of licensure.